-The COVID-19 pandemic has changed healthcare in many ways.
-As the SARS-coV-2 virus rolled across the world, some communities suffered more than others; care disparities, chronic conditions, and provider shortages suddenly jumped into the media spotlight.
+The COVID-19 pandemic has changed healthcare in so many ways.
+As the SARS-coV-2 virus rolled across the world, some communities suffered more than others; care disparities, chronic conditions, and provider shortages jumped into the media spotlight.
 Today we’re facing an epic nursing shortage.
 But there has been a silver lining: a sharp rise in telemedicine adoption.
 Also known as virtual care, telehealth’s rapid ascent is transforming Indigenous healthcare.

 Consider a U.S. Department of Health and Human Services study that found nearly half of Medicare primary care visits were provided virtually by April 2020, when less than one percent were virtual in February.
 Telehealth adoption skyrocketed for a primary reason: virtual visits kept both patients and providers safe from COVID-19 contamination.
 But now these new telehealth converts have discovered that telemedicine solves other challenges, such as expanding access to care, controlling costs, and lightening provider burdens.
 Gen Z patients, who grew up in a connected world, appreciate the digital ease of virtual care.
 Seniors with mobility issues or limited transportation options enjoy being able to check in with their doctors from home.
 In fact, 91% of seniors trying telehealth during the pandemic reported a positive experience.